 If everything explained above seems perfect for your business, archiving in Office 365 might be your ideal solution.
 However, if your business has strict compliance policies or regulations it must follow, there may be a few areas you need to consider.
-While Office 365 archiving does a great job of managing the emails in your users’ mailboxes, the tools it offers for searching and the freedom it offers to employees can restrict the level of flexibility and compliance your business has access to.
+While Office 365 online archiving does a great job of managing the emails in your users’ mailboxes, the tools it offers for searching and the freedom it offers to employees can restrict the level of flexibility and compliance your business has access to.
 Whether it’s the ability for end users to delete or modify emails before they’re archived or the limited discovery functionality provided by Office 365, some features don’t do an adequate job to ensure true compliance.
 And if your business is required to adhere to such regulations, additional solutions will be required.

 Setting rules is not enough

 Archiving isn’t always accurate

 You can’t do more with data

 Even with retention policies set, end-users can still make the final call on the way in which an email is handled.
 They decide whether to delete it or archive it which, for many regulations, could mean a lack of compliance.

 Because archiving works more like a backup than a record, messages can slip through the cracks between automated archiving windows.
 Users can also modify messages which means emails that are eventually archived might not be the originals.